-So you parent a teenager, huh?
+So you're the parent of a teenager, huh?
 Congratulations!
-You have one of the most important (and sometimes the most difficult) jobs on the planet.
+You have one of the most important (and sometimes one of the most difficult) jobs on the planet.
 We know your job isn't always easy, but here's what we want you to know: we're here to help, in any way we can.
 Sure, we're a "youth" ministry, but teenagers aren't the only people we care about.
 We care about you too.
 No matter how connected (or not connected) you are with our church, this Handbook for Families will show you some of the ways we're trying to care for your kid and serve you at the same time.
 Thanks for letting us be another voice in the life of your teenager.
 Your trust and partnership means a lot to us.
-We can't wait to see what this year has in store!
+We can't wait to see what the future has in store!

+Handbook for Families

 WHAT'S INSIDE

 THE BASICS

-Our Staff 1
+Our Staff .
+1

-Our Ministry 2
+Our Ministry .
+2

-Our Big Win
+Our Goal .
+3

-Discipling Students 6
+Discipling Students .
+5

-Engaging with Leaders 8
+Engaging with Parents

 THE FINE PRINT

-Safety Guidelines 9
+Safety Guidelines .
+7

-Contact Us 11
+Contact Us .
+9

-THE BASICS

-OUR STAFF

-ANNA BLAKE

-Youth Pastor

-pastorannablake@gmail.com

-Anna's goal is to see young

-people involved, engaged and

-connected with the local

-church in worship, discipleship,

-and fun to lead them toward

-their next steps in becoming

-fully devoted followers of Jesus

-Christ.
-Anna's passion is to

-teach and equip Christcentered leaders for the now

-and for the future.
+THE BASICS OUR STAFF ANNA BLAKE Youth Pastor pastorannablake@gmail.com Anna's goal is to see young people involved, engaged and connected with the local church in worship, discipleship, and fun to lead them toward their next steps in becoming fully devoted followers of Jesus Christ.
+Anna's pass is to teach and equip Christ-centered leaders for the now and for the future.